 - 1/2 cup water

-Combine the shredded turkey with sour cream, 2 cups of the shredded cheddar cheese, and 1 teaspoon salt.
+Combine the shredded turkey with sour cream, 2 cups of the shredded cheddar cheese, and salt.
 Stir to blend thoroughly.

-Heat 1/3 cup of oil and dip tortillas in until soft and drain.
+Heat the oil and dip tortillas in until soft and drain.
 Or, follow package directions for heating tortillas in the microwave oven or conventional oven.

 Stuff the warm tortillas with turkey mixture and roll up.
 Arrange the filled rolls seam side down, side-by-side in the prepared baking pan.

 Prepare sauce.
-In a skillet, saute the chile peppers with garlic in 2 tablespoons of olive oil for 2 to 3 minutes.
-Add the stewed tomatoes, onions, 1 teaspoon salt, oregano, and water.
+In a skillet, saute the chile peppers with garlic in the olive oil for 2 to 3 minutes.
+Add the stewed tomatoes, onions, salt, oregano, and water.
 Simmer uncovered until the sauce is reduced and thickened, or about 1/2 hour.

 Pour the chile sauce over enchiladas and bake them for about 30 minutes, or until hot and bubbly.
 Sprinkle with the remaining 1/2 cup of shredded cheese and return them to the oven for a few minutes, or just until the cheese has melted.

-Let the casserole stand for about 5 minutes before serving.
+Let the casserole stand for about 5 minutes.